hyprwm/hyprland-website/README.md

 ## Requirements

-- `pnpm` for the package management. (npm works too if you only want to build it)
+- `pnpm` for the package management.
+(You can also use npm if you only intend to build the project)
 - `imagemagick` to generate the blurred background images.

 ## Development